pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 ```
 [error with full stack trace](https://gist.github.com/mlazos/d6947854aa56d686800259a164c62100)

-If you then change `@torchdynamo.optimize("inductor")` to `@torchdynamo.optimize("aot_nop")`, it will run without error, because [the issue](https://github.com/pytorch/torchdynamo/blob/d09e50fbee388d466b5252a63045643166006f77/torchinductor/lowering.py#:~:text=%23%20This%20shouldn%27t%20be,assert%20False) is in the TorchInductor lowering process, not in AOTAutograd.
+If you then change `@torchdynamo.optimize("inductor")` to `@torchdynamo.optimize("aot_eager")`, it will run without error, because [the issue](https://github.com/pytorch/torchdynamo/blob/d09e50fbee388d466b5252a63045643166006f77/torchinductor/lowering.py#:~:text=%23%20This%20shouldn%27t%20be,assert%20False) is in the TorchInductor lowering process, not in AOTAutograd.

+## Minifying TorchInductor Errors
 From here, let's run the minifier to get a minimal repro.
 Setting the environment variable TORCHDYNAMO_REPRO_AFTER="aot" (or setting `torchdynamo.config.repro_after="aot"` directly) will generate a python program which reduces the graph produced by AOTAutograd to the smallest subgraph which reproduces the error.
 (See below for an example where we minify the graph produced by torchdynamo) Running the program with this environment variable should show nearly [identical output](https://gist.github.com/mlazos/0458ab828aa403c779fe73c012aa5982), with an additional line indicating where `minifier_launcher.py` has been written to.
 The output directory is configurable by setting `torchdynamo.config.base_dir` to a valid directory name.
 The final step is to run the minifier and check that it runs successfully.
-A successful run looks like (this)[https://gist.github.com/mlazos/e6ea41ccce68a7b1b8a7a09acb1b206a].
+A successful run looks like [this](https://gist.github.com/mlazos/e6ea41ccce68a7b1b8a7a09acb1b206a).
 If the minifier runs successfully, it generates runnable python code which reproduces the exact error.
 For our example this is the following code:

 ```py
 import torch